-{\bf Conclusion:} We have demonstrated that the discrete time crystal can be realized in a clean kicked Floquet model stabilized by Stark MBL.
-The magnitude of the subharmonic oscillation peak and mutual information of quasi-eigenstates provide convincing evidence of the DTTSB.
+We have demonstrated that the discrete time crystal can be realized in a clean kicked Floquet model stabilized by Stark MBL.
 We also utilize the perturbation theory to explain the novel beating timescale absent in conventional DTC.
-Compared to the conventional DTC stabilized by the strong disorder, the resources required in our model are much fewer and it can be easily realized on the quantum hardware \cite{arute_quantum_2019} in the NISQ era \cite{Preskill2018quantumcomputingin} (see Supplemental Materials for detailed experimental proposals).
+Compared to the conventional DTC stabilized by the strong disorder, the resources required in our model are much fewer and it can be easily realized on the NISQ hardware \cite{Preskill2018quantumcomputingin, arute_quantum_2019} (see the SM for detailed experimental proposals \cite{Note1}).

 ~ \textbf{Acknowledgements:} We thank Zhou-Quan Wan for helpful discussions.
-This work is supported in part by the NSFC under Grant No. 11825404 (SXZ, SL, and HY), the CAS Strategic Priority Research Program under Grant No. XDB28000000 (HY), and Beijing Municipal Science and Technology Commission under Grant No. Z181100004218001 (HY).
+This work is supported in part by the MOSTC Grants No. 2021YFA1400100 and No. 2018YFA0305604 (H. Y.), the NSFC under Grant No. 11825404 (S. X. Z., S. L., and H. Y.), the CAS Strategic Priority Research Program under Grant No. XDB28000000 (H. Y.), and Beijing Municipal Science and Technology Commission under Grant No. Z181100004218001 (H. Y.).

 \begin{widetext}